Webinar - Indigenous peoples: Get your benefits and credits

 Lowest return airfare tables

-- The existing method of tracking the LRA yourself.
-Using this method you will be required to identify the cheapest round-trip airfare available when travel began, between the airport closest to your residence and the nearest designated city.
+- The existing method of tracking it yourself.
+Using this method, you will be required to identify the cheapest round-trip airfare available when travel began, between the airport closest to your residence and the nearest designated city.

-This new method will provide you the lowest level of return economy airfares for eligible airports, almost all of which are operating in the prescribed zones.
+The airfare tables provide the lowest level of return economy airfares for eligible airports, almost all of which are operating in the prescribed zones.

-For more information on the lowest return airfare tables, go to canada.ca/lowest-return-airfare.
+For more information on the lowest return airfare tables, please go to canada.ca/lowest-return-airfare.

 Do your taxes on time

-[A clock on top of a laptop keyboard.]
+[A small clock sitting on a computer keyboard.]

 There are a few ways to do your taxes!